zAbuQasem/zBuster/README.md

 # zBuster

-### zBuster is an Bash script built to automate the process of portscanning, vhosts finding, services enumeration and a Dirbusting option.
+### zBuster is a bash script built to automate the process of portscanning, vhosts finding, services enumeration and a Dirbusting option.
 ![Alt text](https://github.com/zAbuQasem/zBuster/blob/main/Screenshots/zbuster.svg)

 ## Tools: